unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md

 });
 ```

-When running tests we should see them passing!
+Make sure you run the tests again and they should pass!

 ## Deploying